andrewhoyer/andrewhoyer/README.md

 ### Status

-I'm currently a full-time freelancer, with a focus on WordPress, Python, and iOS development.
+I'm currently a freelance web developer, with a focus on WordPress, Python, and iOS development.

 ### Dev History

-I have been coding for three decades, learning BASIC on the Apple II and the Amiga in high school, C++, SQL, and web development during my time at tech school, Linux, Perl, MySQL and other technologies across a number of jobs, and more recently WordPress, Python, and mobile apps using Objective-C as a freelancer.
+I have been coding for three decades, learning BASIC on the Apple II and the Amiga in high school, C++, SQL, and web development during my time at tech school, Linux, Perl, MySQL and other technologies across a number of jobs, and more recently WordPress, Python, and mobile apps using Objective-C.

 ### Current Skillset

 - Web: WordPress, JavaScript, CSS, PHP
-- Coding: Objective-C, Python
+- Software: Objective-C, Python
 - Database: MySQL, SQLite, SQLite FTS (full text search)
 - Automation / Web Tools: Zapier, Google Tag Manager
 - Project Management: ZenDesk, Zoho, Asana, Trello, Slack, Discord